-Students who wish to pursue a major in one of the following departments should be aware that admission to the program is required in addition to admission to Western Kentucky University: Allied Health; Journalism and Broadcasting; Nursing; Public Health; Teacher Education and all departments in the College of Business (please note: this list is subject to change; please contact the specific department to determine any additional admission requirements).
+Students should be aware that several majors require admission to the program in addition to admission to Western Kentucky University.
+Students should contact the specific department to determine any additional admission requirements.
 Baccalaureate degree programs generally accept applications for admission by the third year of study, while associate degree programs generally accept applications by the second semester of the first year.
 Students interested in associate degree programs are encouraged to contact the department well in advance of initial enrollment.
-Contact the respective department for information about requirements of that department.